 Harkening back to the earliest days of photography’s history, Joachim Froese finds fertile ground for his latest project, Process, in the intertwined histories of photography and botany.
-Comprised of careful, close-in views of an array of seedlings, Process transports viewers to a time in photography’s history when the boundaries between art and science were less rigid than they are today.
-Through the reenactment of the pleasures and pursuits of the past, Process raises prescient questions about the perils of the present—and the realities of an ever-increasingly precarious future.
+Comprised of careful, close-in views of an array of seedlings, Echoes of Process transports viewers to a time in photography’s history when the boundaries between art and science were less rigid than they are today.
+Through the reenactment of the pleasures and pursuits of the past, Echoes of Process raises prescient questions about the perils of the present—and the realities of an ever-increasingly precarious future.

-First photographed with a modern, digital camera Froese then prints the works in Process using an antiquated, analog process: salted paper, a photographic printing process introduced in 1839.
+First photographed with a modern, digital camera Froese then prints the works in Echoes of Process using an antiquated, analog process: salted paper, a photographic printing process introduced in 1839.
 Rendered in soft tones, on hand-coated paper, the delicate beauty of these prints belie the force and depth of their meaning.
 Through this procedural sleight of hand, in which modern technology and one of the earliest photographic procedures work in tandem, Froese interposes an element of oscillation into these images, reminding us of photography’s constant wavering between art and science, and entangling technologies past and present.